Code-Institute-Submissions/API-second-project/README.md

 | 2      | User would like to know more about  Spooncular. | To include a link to the official Spooncular website.  |
 | 3      | User would like a clean interface that is simple to use on mobile  | To include media queries that eliminate certain elements when on mobile view.  |
 | 4      | User would like to see more content on tablets, desktop | To include media queries that display certain elements when on tablet or desktop view.   |

+## Project Structure
+### (i) Overview
+- Homepage - The homepage is fairly simple and straightforward to use.
+On mobile view, users will be able to search for recipes without having to navigate through needless content.
+On larger devices such as a tablet or a desktop, users will be able to see some content pertaining to the the search function used.
+Other than that, the interface is easy to use.